rjjr35379-hue/rjutils-moremathified-by-amamathgeniuss/README.md

-added more utils to mathutils and more utils to customsutil for ease
+credit for adding more functions to mathutil and customutil "amamathgeniusssssLi"